mahlenmorris/VCVRack/README.md

 ![Line Break image](images/Separator.png)

 # Venn
 Venn is a signal generator for VCV Rack.
-It creates up to 64 CV signals simultaneously with an intuitive and visually appealing interface.
+With five output ports, each with up to sixteen signals each, it creates up to 80 CV signals simultaneously with an intuitive and visually appealing interface.

-Venn's UI is inspired by part of Leafcutter John's [Forester 2022](https://leafcutterjohn.com/forester-2022/) desktop sonic playground.
+Venn's "circles+point" UI is inspired by part of Leafcutter John's [Forester 2022](https://leafcutterjohn.com/forester-2022/) desktop sonic playground.
 Forester 2022 does a *LOT* more than Venn, and you should certainly take a look at it.
 This is just my take on an innovative piece of Forester that I wanted to see in VCV Rack.

 ![Venn Overview](images/VennHeadline.png)